faishalshidqi/notes-api-assignment/README.md

 6. This project implements database migration.
 Please install any database migration tool for golang One of the tools you can use is [goose](https://github.com/pressly/goose).
 Install goose with this command ```go install github.com/pressly/goose/v3/cmd/goose@latest```
 7. Go back to project root folder, then navigate to the infrastructures/sql/schema folder.
-8. If your mysql instance authenticate using url + username + password.
-Migrate the database up with
+8. If your mysql instance authenticates using url + username + password.
+Migrate up with
 ```shell
 goose mysql "<mysql username>:<mysql password>@tcp(<mysql ip>:<mysql port>)/<mysql name>" up
 ```